OCamlPro/alt-ergo/docs/sphinx_docs/Usage/index.md

       (define-fun b () Int 0)
       (define-fun c () Int 0)
     )
+    I don't known
   ```
   *Note*: In this example the model for the statement `check_sat c2` is not a
   model for the statement `check_sat c1` since `check_sat` are independent in
   the native language.
 The same goes for `goals`.

-  Using the SMT-LIB language in the input file `INPUT.ae`:
+  Using the SMT-LIB language in the input file `INPUT.smt2`:

   ```
     (set-logic ALL)